pxzlz-ctrl/Crossover4Free/README.md

 1. Download and extract PrefsEditor.
 2. Locate com.codeweavers.CrossOver.plist (~/Library/Preferences/)
-3. Change the "FirstRunDate" value to year 5005 ex.
-5005-x-x
+3. Change the "Version" value to a number below the current version for ex, 24.0.1 to 23.0.1